dataography/Hadoop-Platform/MapReduce_Examples/WordCount_Python/Run_Hadoop_MapReduce.md

-1- Type following commands in terminal and copy-past or directly download the wordcount_mapper.py, and wordcount_reducer.py
+1- Type following commands in terminal and copy-past or directly download the wordcount_mapper.py  and wordcount_reducer.py

     > gedit wordcount_mapper.py

     > gedit wordcount_reducer.py

-2-Enter the following to make it executable
+2-Enter the following to make it executable:

     > chmod +x wordcount_mapper.py

     > chmod +x wordcount_reducer.py

-3- Enter the following to see what directory you are in so that file your data and functions accordingly
+3- Enter the following to see what directory you are in so that file your data and functions accordingly:

     > pwd